-Registration for WOWtime is done through Nepal Telecom phone number exclusively, meaning that you will need a Nepal Telecom number to register for an account.
+Registration for WOWtime is done through the Nepal Telecom phone number exclusively, meaning that you will need a Nepal Telecom number to register for an account.
 However, you can then use this service through WiFi or any other data network after that.

-The great thing about WOWtime is that while you can enjoy this service over WiFi, you can buy also subscription, as you would for mobile data, exclusively for WOWtime.
+The great thing about WOWtime is that while you can enjoy this service over WiFi, you can buy also a subscription, as you would for mobile data, exclusively for WOWtime.
 This is a great thing if you experience problems like load shedding, unstable cable connection, poor WiFi, etc, and can’t wait to watch your favorite club’s match or the episodic answer to the all-important question: “Rasodi mein kaun tha?“.

 Fopi is the newest kid on the block that demands attention.
-Developed by Aaviskar Technology, it has a comparatively lighter customer-base than NetTV or WOWtime.
+Developed by Aaviskar Technology, it has a comparatively lighter customer base than NetTV or WOWtime.
 However, it has a number of great features that aren’t available on the other two platforms.

-Fopi provides online viewing, as well as offline saving feature, for its content.
+Fopi provides online viewing, as well as offline saving features, for its content.
 Fopi is a piracy-free platform, meaning that this content is likely protected under DRM(Digital Rights Management) even when downloaded offline.
-Customers can enjoy on-demand movies, TV series, regional movies, songs and videos directly from their viewing device.
+Customers can enjoy on-demand movies, TV series, regional movies, songs, and videos directly from their viewing device.
 Fopi claims to include almost 70% of Nepali media content, and also the largest content of authentic Nepalese media.
 The company seems to be expanding its horizons to international content as well.

 Content on Fopi is very affordable, with prices ranging from Rs 30 – Rs 50 for new movies and Rs.
 15 for an audio album.
 Payment options for Fopi include Fopi Balance (a top-up balance that can be directly loaded onto Fopi), eSewa, NTC balance, or from payment to an offline Fopi Pasal.
 Although in a toddler stage right now due to a low customer base, we can see clear potential for this platform skyrocketing in popularity in the future.